 - Sound: I always recommend choosing a thermometer that makes a noise when the reading is done.
 We have one in our house, and I’m always trying to figure out whether I’m viewing an old temperature reading or if the current one is finished.
 However, some parents complain that one that makes a noise can wake a sleeping baby.
 It’s your call.

-- Backlit Display: For some reason, babies always tend to get sick at night.
-Make sure your thermometer has a digital read-out with a backlit display so you can see it in the wee hours of the morning when you’re snuggling your sick babe.
+- Backlit Display: Make sure your thermometer has one of these so you can see it in the wee hours of the morning when you’re snuggling your sick babe.